 The Soneva Foundation

 The Soneva Foundation is a not-for-profit organisation that aims to deliver meaningful projects that have a positive environmental, social and economic impact.
 It is a registered charity in the UK with registration number 1138811.
-Some of its projects includes SLOW LIFE in Myanmar, Soneva Forest Restoration, WHOLE WORLD Water, Darfur Stove Project, Care for Children, among others.
+Some of its projects includes Myanmar Stoves Campaign, Soneva Forest Restoration, WHOLE WORLD Water, Darfur Stove Project, Care for Children, among others.